Nisser111/team-management-app/backend/README.md

 ### Description

-This endpoint retrieves a list of all teams available in the system.
-Each team includes details such as its unique identifier (`id`) and name.
+This endpoint retrieves a list of all teams in the system.
+Each team includes details like its unique identifier (`id`) and name.
+If no teams are available, an appropriate message is returned.
+The response is structured and provides information about the success, message, and the team data.

 ---